-The iButton® high-temperature logger (DS1922E) is a rugged, self-sufficient system that measures temperature and records the result in a protected memory section.
+The iButton[®] temperature loggers (DS1922L/DS1922T) are rugged, self-sufficient systems that measure temperature and record the result in a protected memory section.
 The recording is done at a user-defined rate.
-A total of 8192 8bit readings or 4096 16-bit readings, taken at equidistant intervals ranging from 1s to 273hr, can be stored.
-Additionally, 576 bytes of SRAM store application-specific information.
+A total of 8192 8-bit readings or 4096 16-bit readings, taken at equidistant intervals ranging from 1s to 273hr, can be stored.
+Additionally, 512 bytes of SRAM store applicationspecific information and 64 bytes store calibration data.
 A mission to collect data can be programmed to begin immediately, after a user-defined delay, or after a temperature alarm.
 Access to the memory and control functions can be password protected.
-The DS1922E is configured and communicates with a host-computing device through the serial 1-Wire® protocol, which requires only a single data lead and a ground return.
-Every DS1922E is factory lasered with a guaranteed unique 64bit registration number that allows for absolute traceability.
+The DS1922L/DS1922T are configured and communicate with a host-computing device through the serial 1-Wire[®] protocol, which requires only a single data lead and a ground return.
+Each DS1922L/DS1922T is factory lasered with a guaranteed unique 64-bit registration number that allows for absolute traceability.
 The durable stainless-steel package is highly resistant to environmental hazards such as dirt, moisture, and shock.
+Accessories permit the DS1922L/DS1922T to be mounted on almost any object, including containers, pallets, and bags.